raskrreia/FMTD-DSP-Project/README.md

 ```
 As you open your GitHub Desktop, press Ctrl+Shift+O then click the URL tab.
-Paste the link of the repo => https://github.com/miaabbygaleflores/FMTD-DSP-Project.git
+Paste the link of the repository "https://github.com/miaabbygaleflores/FMTD-DSP-Project.git"
 Finally, click the 'Clone' button
 ```